IARCbioinfo/fastqc-nf/README.md

 ------------------| ------------------| ------------------
 --fastqc          | /usr/bin/fastqc   | Path to FastQC installation directory
 --multiqc         | /usr/bin/multiqc  | Path to MutliQC installation directory
---cpu             | INTEGER           | Number of cpus to be used

 ### Flags ###